Fernando Rivera y Moncada: Post-California duties

 Following his tenure as governor, in 1777 Rivera was reassigned as military commander (and vice-governor of The Californias) at Loreto.
 His final assignment was to recruit settlers for the new pueblo (secular settlement) of Los Ángeles, and transport them to Alta California via the overland route from northern Mexico.
-Although the settlers made it safely to southern California, Rivera and many of his soldiers were killed along with the local missionaries including Francisco Garcés, at Mission San Pedro y San Pablo de Bicuñer on the lower Colorado River during the civil resistance uprising and revolt of the Quechan Indians in 1781.
-The Quechan (Apache) revolt of 1781 in Arizona was a critical event, because the Indian victory shut down overland transportation between northern Mexico and Alta California for the next 50 years, ensuring that Spain / Mexico would never be able to populate Alta California sufficiently to stave off the swarm of immigrants from eastern North America who would ultimately seize Alta California in the Mexican–American War of 1846–48.
+Although the settlers made it safely to southern California, Rivera and many of his soldiers were killed along with the local missionaries including Francisco Garcés, near the Mission-Pueblo settlement of Puerto de Purísima Concepción on the lower Colorado River during the revolt of the Quechan Indians in July of 1781.
+The Quechan/Yuma Revolt of 1781 was a critical event, because the Native victory shut down overland transportation between Northern Mexico and Alta California for the next 50 years, ensuring that Spain, and later Mexico, would never be able to populate Alta California sufficiently to stave off the swarm of immigrants from eastern North America who would ultimately seize Alta California in the Mexican–American War of 1846–48.

 Rivera's family had to wait 19 years after his death before the Spanish government finally paid out to them the substantial sums that Rivera was owed for back pay.
 The delay was mostly due to the fact that most records of what Rivera had been advanced, as well as the actual sums that he had been advanced, had been either destroyed or captured by the Yuma Indians in the 1781 uprising.
 By the time the payments were finally made, Rivera's widow and three of his four children were already dead (though there were also grandchildren, who had suffered in poverty during the interim).

 Rivera's reputation

-Rivera has often been viewed somewhat negatively in the historical literature.
+Rivera has often been viewed somewhat negatively in historical literature.
 He is accused of having been uncooperative with Father Serra, too timid about founding new missions, and insufficiently supportive of founding a settlement at San Francisco.
-Against these positions it is worth pointing out that Rivera had only a handful -- never more than 100 -- soldiers to police 450 miles of California, in which lived tens of thousands of potentially hostile natives; and also that three missions were established under Rivera, while only a single mission would be founded in the ten years after he departed.
+Against these positions it is worth pointing out that Rivera had only a handful—never more than 100—soldiers to police 450 miles of California, in which lived tens of thousands of natives who were potentially hostile and certainly in shock as their lives were forcibly changed; and also that three missions were established under Rivera, while only a single mission would be founded in the ten years after he departed.
 No one has ever alleged that Rivera was in any way self-serving; it is possible that he was in just slightly over his head in trying to manage the settlement of Alta California - a difficult assignment.
-But despite his many accomplishments -- leading (and later commanding) several important early explorations, escorting to California a large share of the early settlers, almost all of the civilian livestock, and sustaining the settlements at San Diego and Monterey -- Rivera is little-remembered today except by historians of California.
+But despite his many accomplishments—leading (and later commanding) several important early explorations, escorting to California a large share of the early settlers, almost all of the civilian livestock, and sustaining the settlements at San Diego and Monterey—Rivera is little-remembered today except by historians of California.
 It seems an oversight.